-A word clock communicates the time with letters rather than numeral digits or hands.
-They’re unique and make for great gifts, especially when personalized.
+A word clock communicates the time with letters rather than numbers or hands.

-I made this word clock as a Christmas gift for my dad in 2016.
-This post is a high-level retrospect of its development; detailed documents, including the schematic, parts list and firmware, are linked toward the end.
+I made this one as a Christmas gift for my dad in 2016.
+This post is a high-level retrospect of its development; the schematic, parts list, and firmware are linked toward the end.

 - Tech: ATMega328P + DS3231 + 98 5mm LEDs